alicelovescake/alicelovescake/README.md

 ### Hi there!

 I'm a learner who codes.

 A reader who writes.

-An explorer who never stops wandering.
-From eating rotten shark 🦈 in Iceland to floating in the Dead Sea 🌊 to trekking to the top of Everest 🏔️, I love to challenge myself 💪.
+An adventurer who never stops wandering.

+From eating rotten shark 🦈 in Iceland to floating in the Dead Sea 🌊 to trekking to the top of Everest 🏔️, I love to challenge myself!

-I've traded in my sales hat to dive into the world of binary, and I can't wait to build products that contribute to an inclusive world! 🌎
+I'm here to build products that creates an inclusive world! 🌎

 I'm currently building [12 products in 12 months](https://alicezhao.com/posts/12-products) to ideate, learn, and do more of what I love ... [code](https://github.com/12products)!